Baylor's Charlie Brewer leaves Sugar Bowl after taking huge hit out of bounds

 Baylor quarterback Charlie Brewer was forced to leave the Sugar Bowl against Georgia on Wednesday when his head appeared to hit the turf on a late hit out of bounds.

-Brewer, who was cleared to play against the Bulldogs after suffering a concussion in the Big12 title game, was removed from the game and did not return.
+Brewer, who was cleared to play against the Bulldogs after suffering a concussion in the Big 12 title game, was removed from the game and did not return.
 He finished 24-for-41 with 211 passing yards, a touchdown pass, a rushing touchdown and an interception.
 The Bears lost 26-14.

 PICKENS LEADS NO. 5 GEORGIA PAST NO. 8 BAYLOR IN SUGAR BOWL